 The Advisor Requirement

 - An advisor is required for admission to the program.

 - Applicants, before submitting or upon submitting their application, should seek faculty sponsorship in their individual areas of interest.

-- It is not necessary or expected for applicants to have an advisor in place to apply, but it is necessary to have an advisor in place to be admitted.
+- It is not necessary for applicants to have an advisor in place to apply but it is necessary to have an advisor in place to be admitted.

 Your application will be reviewed with or without a commitment from a professor to act as your advisor.

 Important Note: A promise of faculty sponsorship does not guarantee admission to the program.
 In other words, you can be denied admissions due to a lack of faculty sponsorship, but you cannot be automatically admitted to the program simply because of faculty sponsorship.